 Most states require that corporations have bylaws in place.
-The bylaws are established after the articles of incorporation are filed and are usually not required to be filed with the state.
-The bylaws are an internal governance document that expands upon the purpose and rules of the corporation as described in the articles of incorporation.
+The organization’s bylaws are established after the articles of incorporation are filed and are usually not required to be filed with the state.
+The bylaws are an internal governance document that expands upon the purpose and rules of the corporation, as described in the articles of incorporation.

 Depending on the complexity of your business entity’s management structure, it is recommended to get legal advice to ensure the bylaws are legal in your state and adequately protect the shareholders and directors.